Whitepaper

 Carbon Stock (Total)

-AGB and BGB from NASA/ORNL Biomass Carbon Density v1 (Spawn et al. 2020).
-SOC from SoilGrids 0–30 cm depth integration.
+AGB from NASA/ORNL Biomass Carbon Density v1 (Spawn et al. 2020).
+SOC is summed from SoilGrids profile layers through 0-200 cm.

 CO₂ Equivalent